 Stuffed Peppers with Rice and Ham

-My red, yellow and orange peppers started to look like they have seen better days, so to save them from shriveling up further, I prepared a meal out of them…or I should say couple of meals, as we had them once for dinner, once for lunch and as a side dish with our grilled Italian Sausage dinner.
+My red, yellow, and orange peppers started to look like they have seen better days, so to save them from shriveling up further, I prepared a meal out of them…or I should say a couple of meals, as we had them once for dinner, once for lunch, and as a side dish with our grilled Italian Sausage dinner.

 This recipe yields 4-8 servings.